-1. Make a plan to use less grip aid next time your on the pole or in class.
+Just make a plan to use less grip aid next time your on the pole or in class.
 Try only applying half of what you usually do and figure out how to work around the new feeling of not feeling as sticky.

-When you feel slick, CLEAN YOUR POLE MORE FREQUENTLY with rubbing alcohol and a clean cloth.
+When you feel slick, CLEAN YOUR POLE MORE FREQUENTLY with rubbing alcohol and a clean cloth....like between every spin!
 You can even wipe your skin with the alcohol if you feel the skin is too moisturized.
 I clean the pole every time I get on and get off during class, and this is OK!

 Learning to work with a little slippage and knowing I am still secure in certain moves is also invaluable when I started competing and got in quick call situation where I had to decide whether or not I could complete a move or trick with my hand or knee hook slipping.
 Some moves you can, and others you need to go to plan B. Training with less grip or in a "worse case scenario" helps my body gauge these things when on stage and keeps me safe.
 It also makes me prepare my plan b moves in routines where there are needed grip tricks so if I have no grip I can do something else safely.
 I never depend on my grip aid to be the only reason I'm sticking to an aerial apparatus.
 Instead I depend more on my strength, experience, and practice working without it and am a more confident and strong pole dancer because of it.

 Challenge yourself to become less dependent on grip aid and I bet you will find yourself a step ahead of the grip aid addicts in class!
 In the time they reach for and apply their grip aid, you'll be on the pole practicing your move 1 or 2 more times more than them and be ready to start again with a quick alcohol cleaning of your pole.
 Plus you'll have some extra cash every month to buy yourself a fancy drink! hehe =D